kaz-utashiro/optex-textconv/README.md

 [https://qiita.com/kaz-utashiro/items/23fd825bd325240592c2](https://qiita.com/kaz-utashiro/items/23fd825bd325240592c2)

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2019-2020 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro